This is a common question we hear from Memphis athletes, especially runners.

 If they're underloaded or overloaded, we can't expect the injury to go away on its own.

-If you're a Memphis runner who is experiencing Achilles pain, we encourage you to start physical therapy treatment as soon as possible to avoid what can become a chronic issue if not given the attention it deserves.
+If you're a Memphis runner experiencing Achilles pain, we encourage you to start physical therapy treatment as soon as possible.
+Early intervention can prevent a chronic condition and get you back to the training you love.

 We'd love to hear about what you're dealing with and offer you guidance and answer your questions about how we can help!